Navigating One of Life’s Toughest Moments

 - Allan and Barbara’s Daughter: Crohn’s (26:45)

-- Martine Partridge is the blogger behind Eat Heal Thrive.
+- Martine Partridge is the author of the cookbook, Happy Nomming.
 She was diagnosed with Crohn’s disease 20 years ago, at age 15.
 She shared her healing story with us in Episode 14 of this podcast.
 Her parents join us today to share their side of the experience.

 - Martine’s first symptom was fatigue.
 Their family doctor did some testing and discovered anemia and blood in her stool.
 He referred her to a pediatric gastrointestinal specialist, who performed both a colonoscopy and endoscopy which resulted in the Crohn’s diagnosis.
 They were all shocked.
 Until that point, Martine had rarely been sick, and there was no family history of Crohn’s.